Flood mapping

 The Proposed District Plan takes a risk based approach to all natural hazards, which means ensuring development that is sensitive to the impacts of hazards occurs outside the most hazardous areas.

-For example, we are looking at ensuring houses are not built too close to stream corridors as these pose high risk to people and property; but in lower risk areas such as inundation areas, all we are likely to require is for residential floor levels to be raised to be above the 100 year flood level.
+For example, we are looking at ensuring houses are not built too close to stream corridors as these pose high risk to people and property; but in lower risk areas such as inundation areas, all we are likely to require is for residential floor levels to be raised to be above the 100-year flood level.

 If you have a flood risk on your property, and you want to build or subdivide, we recommend to speak to Council and they will help to plan your work.